nelsw/nuchal/README.md

 # Prints a simulation result report and serves a local website to host graphical report analysis.
 nuchal sim

-# Prints a simulation result report where the net gain for each product simulation was greater than zero.
+# Prints a simulation result report with a positive net gain.
 nuchal sim -t --no-losers

-# Prints a simulation result report where the net gain for each product simulation was greater than zero and also
+# Prints a simulation result report with a positive net gain and zero trading positions.
-# where the amount of positions trading are zero.
 nuchal sim -w --winners-only
 ```
 ![sim example][12]